Lazy-load translations

 Multiple files lazy loading

-The files can load lazily multiple files.
+The files property can be used to lazy load multiple files.

-This is useful because it is efficient to manage multiple files that define only differences without duplicating locale messages.
+This is useful because it is efficient to manage multiple files that only define differences without duplicating locale messages.

 nuxt.config.ts